arista-netdevops-community/network_tests_automation/docs/contribution.md

         "test": VerifyUptime,
         "eos_data": [{"upTime": 665.15, "loadAvg": [0.13, 0.12, 0.09], "users": 1, "currentTime": 1683186659.139859}],
         "inputs": {"minimum": 666},
-        # If the test returns messages, it needs to be expected otherwise test will fail.
+        # If the test returns messages, it needs to be added here otherwise test will fail.
         # The expected message can be a substring of the actual message.
+        # The messages must be defined in the same order.
         "expected": {"result": "failure", "messages": ["Device uptime is 665.15 seconds"]}, },
 ]